foundweekends/pamflet/docs/04/f.markdown

 ### List of Languages

 `languages` property is used to specify the list of languages used in your pamflet.
-Use ISO 639-1 two-letter language codes separated by comma:
+Use ISO 639-1 two-letter language codes or IETF language tags separated by comma:

     languages=en,ja